regmtait/regmtait.co.uk/_projects/hullartcircle.md

 ---

-I'm proud to be a member of [Hull Art Circle], so delighted to make a website for the club.
+I'm proud to be a member of [Hull Art Circle], so delighted to make a website for the group.
 The site provides a description of the club with instructions that help new members get in touch.
 There's a list of exhibitions and a programme to show everything’s up to date.

 [Trish Boulton] did the photography.
 She captured the bright and airy studio during the monthly life drawing session, taking advantage of the natural daylight.